 Here are five things I’ve done to make extra money in the past.How do you make extra money?
 What things have you done over the years?

-Inspired by Michelle’s latest post and wanting to get back into the swing of things on this blog after my surgery, I thought I would share five things I’ve done to make extra money over the past few years.
+Inspired by Michelle’s post, I thought I would share five things I’ve done to make extra money over the past few years.
 I’ve tried a few side hustles in my time and found some really worked and others didn’t.
 What would be on your list?

 1. Online Surveys

 Probably one thing that most personal finance bloggers advise against.
 Online surveys can see you spending a lot of time for little reward.
 However these were great for when I was bored and on maternity leave.
 Now that my time is a little more limited, I have cut down online surveys to certain websites that I know take a short amount of time for a decent reward – I have a £50 cheque coming from one next month which will be helpful in paying off some more of the credit card.

 I had never really considered bar work until I found out a friend of mine was buying our local pub.
 I was looking for extra money, he was looking for staff and it fitted in well around my other job.
 I was on gap year when I started but I never went to uni, I much preferred making my money through my two jobs and doing some freelance writing on the side.
 I finally stopped working there in October 2010 after almost three years but I did do the odd shift occasionally when the landlord needed me to up until 2014- it was a win/win for both.